How Do I Include Minor Children in My Estate Plan?

 - Guardianship and Custody: Generally, the court will make decisions based on the best interest of the child.
 However, surviving family and potential guardians can be unfit, unwilling or unable to care for your child.
 As a result, an estate plan for children should include provisions for conditions that determine parental rights.

 Questions About Estate Planning for Children?
-Contact Us Now for a Free Consultation
+Contact Our Modesto Estate Law Attorneys Now for a Free Consultation

 Concerns about your child’s ability to responsibly handle your assets?
 Questions about how you can protect your family with a will or trust?
 Unfortunately, without an estate plan, your family and assets could be left to the California court system.
 Furthermore, in the event of an injury that affects capability, a guardian may become unfit to care for your children.
 Our Modesto attorneys can help you mitigate risk, establish safeguards and protect your legacy.